gadicc/meteor-hmr/CONTRIBUTING.md

 $ HOT_DEBUG=1 meteor
 ```

+You can also set up to HOT_DEBUG=5 for higher verbosity.

 ## Working on the Accelerator

 If you need to edit code from the accelerator, you should adjust `hot-builds`'s `package.js` to `Npm.depend()` on your local files.
 You'll see an example commented out above the currently published version which I use for my home dir and you can adjust accordingly.